My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Based on your energy and aptitude analysis from Step 3, commit to one lane:

 Sales Lane: You own client acquisition, relationship management, and strategic account growth.
-You hand off the delivery completely.
+You hand off delivery completely.

 Delivery Lane: You own strategic frameworks, quality standards, and client results.
 You hand off sales completely.